This framework contains scripts and data for building API documentation (dox) in

 a standard format and style.

-The Doxygen tool is used to do the actual documentation extraction and
+The [Doxygen](https://www.doxygen.nl) tool performs the actual documentation extraction and

 documentation more convenient (including reading settings from the target